Huzzaifaa/Huzzaifaa.github.io/README.md

 ## Authors and Acknowledgements

+- Author: Huzaifa Mehboob.

-- Dhairya and Minh gave me suggestions on how I could improve this readme.
+- Group Members: Dhairya and Minh gave me suggestions on how I could improve this readme and I thank them for their contributions.

 ## FAQs